 iOS 14 was announced at WWDC 2020 and it came with a very big change that developers can take advantage of: widgets!
+Read on to learn all about iPhone home screen widgets.
 We'll be outlining the 3 main things to think about when designing a widget that users will love.
 If you have the chance, I highly recommend watching the live session to get a deeper dive.

 What Makes a Great Widget Experience

 There are 3 main things to keep in mind when building a great experience.
 The widget must be

 From the WWDC session, the average user glances at their home screen over 90 times throughout the day, so a user installing your widget on their home screen is a big deal!
 To increase your chance of users installing your widget, you'll want to make sure that your widget is glanceable, relevant and personalized.

 But what do these 3 things mean?
 Below we'll discuss in detail what each bullet point entails and how to achieve success in all three categories.

 Users only spend a few seconds on their home screen before choosing an app to interact with, so at maximum your widget will get a fraction of this scan time.
 A great widget does not interrupt or distract the user, but gives them the relevant information quick enough for them to still remember what they were doing and only spend a few seconds on the screen.

 Below are some examples of great widgets that only take about 2 seconds to glance at in order to get relevant information.
 The weather app is a great example, giving the user an update on what the weather is in their location without any sort of interactions from the user.
 It takes less than a second for the user to consume the content of the widget and extract meaningful information.
 The content is the focus.

 Something worth noting from the WWDC talk is that the presenter specifically says that widgets are NOT mini apps.
 They purely project content onto the home screen, nothing more.
 If you have to add a button that permits user interaction, the widget is likely not glanceable enough.